|Balm in Gilead|

 Located at: Mandell Weiss Forum

-Parking Passes Required daily.
+Parking Passes Required for performances:

-Note: Machines take all major credit cards except Discover and when paying with cash you must use exact change, NO CHANGE GIVEN.
+Note: Machines take all major credit cards except Discover, and when paying with cash you must use exact change, NO CHANGE GIVEN.

 Cars without permits are subject to ticketing by UCSD Campus Police.
 The Theatre & Dance Department does not have the authority to waive and cannot pay parking tickets.